genevate/style_guides/programming/git.md

 ## Commits

-- Use small, atomic commits:
+- Prefer small, atomic commits:
+  - Easier to review and provide feedback.
+  - Easier to review implementation and corresponding tests.
   - Easier to document with detailed subject messages (especially when grouped together in a pull request).
   - Easier to reword, edit, squash, fix, or drop when interactively rebasing.
-  - Easier to merge together versus tearing apart larger commits.
+  - Easier to merge together versus tearing apart a larger commit into smaller commits.
-- Use the following format for the first line of the commit message:
+- Prefer commits in a logical order:
+  - Each commit should tell a story and be a logical building block to the next commit.
+  - Each commit, when reviewed in order, should be able to explain *how* the feature or bug fix was completed and implemented properly.
+- Prefer commit message subject lines in the following format:
   - Use 50 characters or less.
   - Use past tense (makes it easier to build and read release notes).
   - Use the following prefixes only: